Mahindra Armored Light Specialist Vehicle: Design

-The ALSV offers ballistic protection against IEDs, hand grenades and anti personnel mines is ideally suited for patrolling in high intensity combat zones.
+The ALSV offers ballistic protection against IEDs, hand grenades and anti personnel mines.
+It is ideally suited for patrolling in high intensity combat zones.

 The vehicle has a Steyr 3.2-litre, 6-cylinder multi-fuel turbodiesel engine that develops 215HP at 3,600 rpm and a peak torque of 500Nm, mated to a four-speed automatic transmission.
 It has a load capacity of 400 kg.